wpsharks/comet-cache-kb/questions/33-define-wordpress-temp-directory.md

 ---
-title: How do I define my own temp directory for WordPress?
+title: How do I define a WordPress temp directory?
 categories: questions
 tags: error-messages
 author: raamdev